 Insurances

 We currently accept the large number of insurances listed below.
 Self- and cash-pay patients currently receive a significantly discounted rate if our practice is not currently enrolled as an in-network provider with their insurance.
 Even if we are not an in-network provider with an insurance company, we accept the insurance's in-network fee schedule if they will accept a claim from an out-of-network provider, with very few exceptions.
+Some insurance companies, however, will not reimburse for an out-of-network provider.
+This is especially true of 3rd party brokers like Custom Design Benefits, Marpai, Medben, etc. Because of variable experiences with 3rd party brokers, we will need to be paid initially for those services by the patient and only refund them once the insurance company reimburses us for the services.

 Please note: we are not a vision services provider and do not participate in vision services programs or plans (VSP).
 But a patient with a VSP can still be seen at our practice.
 We perform complete eye exams that are billed under the medical portion of a patient's insurance.
 If the visit is not covered by the patient's medical insurance, the patient will be expected to pay for the visit and then take the receipt and submit it for personal reimbursement with their VSP, which may pay all or only a portion of the billed amount.